Argennon-Project/csgot/docs/csvm.md

-### CSVM: Constraint System Virtual Machine
+## CSVM: The Constraint System Virtual Machine

 The CSVM is a virtual machine tailored for declaring a system of polynomial constraints and acts as an intermediate representation for constraint systems.
-It is a stack machine and its operand stack only stores constraint system variables, hence called the csv stack.
+It is a stack machine and its operand stack only stores constraint system variables, hence called the *csv stack*.

 Besides the operand stack the CSVM has an internal memory.
 This internal memory is used for storing the declared constraints, aliases, hints and relations.

+## Instruction Set

 The CSVM has a very compact and simple instruction set.

-### Instructions
+The CSVM instructions may have zero or more constant `string` or `integer` operands, supplying arguments or data that are used by the operation.
+The CSVM does **not** support looping or conditional jumps.

 ### push

-**Format:** `push csv`
+**Format:** `push i | push name | push name[i]`

-Pushes `csv` onto the csv stack. `csv` can be an integer constant or the name of a constraint system variable.
+**Description:** pushes a constraint system variable onto the csv stack. `i` is an integer constant, and `name` is a string representing the name of a constraint system variable.

 **CSV Stack:**

 ```
 ...,
-...,csv <-
+...,v <-
 ```

 ### add

 **Format:** `add`

-Pops two variables from the csv stack, and pushes a new anonymous variable onto the stack that represents their sum.
+**Description:** pops two variables from the csv stack, and pushes a new anonymous variable onto the stack that represents their sum.

 **CSV Stack:**